firebase/firebase-js-sdk/docs-exp/auth-types.phonemultifactorenrollinfooptions.md

 ## PhoneMultiFactorEnrollInfoOptions interface

-Options used for enrolling a second-factor.
+Options used for enrolling a second factor.

 <b>Signature:</b>